 How to Apply

 PIM’s are voluntary and you can apply separately or in combination with your building consent.
-An application for a PIM can be done through Simpli » or by downloading the appropriate (either Residential or Commercial) application for building consent, and tick the box ‘pim only’.
+An application for a PIM can be done through our Objective Build portal or by downloading the appropriate (either Residential or Commercial) application for building consent, and tick the box ‘pim only’.

 If you are unable to submit your application electronically, please contact the Building Team on 06 370 6300 to discuss your options.